For showtimes, click here.

 Many cite Bullitt as the first film to have a car chase.
 It seems fitting as well since the movie’s star, Steve McQueen, was an avid racer (read about Le Mans here).

-The film featured two identical 1968 Ford Mustangs which McQueen drove, including in the ten minute long chase.
+The film featured two identical 1968 Ford Mustangs which McQueen drove, most noteably in the ten-minute-long chase.
 One car was used for casual driving shots while the other “jumper” car was used for the action.

-It turns out that the “casual” car was actually given to a Warner Brothers employee before being sold twice afterward for a mere $3,500.
+It turns out that the “casual” car was actually given to a Warner Brothers employee.

 “1968 ‘Bullett’ (sic) MUSTANG driven by Steve McQueen in the movie ‘Bullett’ (sic).
 British Racing Green, 4 speed, new tires, 19,000 miles, mint condition.
 Can be documented.
 Best offer.”

-According to Sean Kiernan, who inherited the car from his father, their family used it as an everyday vehicle for awhile before it remained in their garage.
+It sold for $6 thousand.
+According to Sean Kiernan, who inherited the car from his father, their family used it as an every day vehicle before it was stored in their garage.

 “You have to remember that, at the time, ‘movie cars’ were not really sought after,” Kiernan said.